Richard St. Clair: Life History and Musical Career

 St. Clair's music and the music of his fellow classmate, John Adams, both reacted against the then prevailing academic emphasis on writing music after the manner of twelve-tone and avant-garde composers, most often meaning the music of Arnold Schoenberg and that of Anton Webern, the latter who set the stage for the academic avant-garde that was to emerge in Europe (Boulez, Stockhausen) and America (Carter, Babbitt) in the 1940s into the 1960s and prevails in many quarters even today.
 Both St. Clair and Adams rejected that school of thought, Adams turning to minimalism (e.g. "Short Ride in a Fast Machine") and St. Clair turning to neo-classicism (e.g. Piano Sonata no. 1).
 Both St. Clair and Adams have evolved considerably since they first emerged in the 1960s.

 In graduate school at Harvard he went on to earn his Master of Arts (A.M.) in 1973 and his Doctor of Philosophy (Ph.D.) in 1978, both degrees in music composition.
 During his student years he was awarded several prizes for his compositions.
 At Harvard he studied composition with Roger Sessions, Leon Kirchner, Earl Kim, and David Del Tredici.
 He studied piano privately with Paul Lundquist, Earnest Harris, and Leonard Shure.

-As a graduate student he was persuaded by a fellow student at Harvard to study piano with Margaret Chaloff in Boston.
-She was fascinated with the occult and encouraged the development of cultic practices (psychic readings, celibacy/abstention, sending light in groups, recruiting new followers, channeling, reincarnation, psychometry, palmistry, Tarot cards, etc.) among her inner circle, with her as the guiding, and all-controlling, guru.
-Her very approach to piano technique itself became entangled with her religious eccentricity and whims.
-This dark side of the legendary "Madame Chaloff" has since come to light following her death in 1977.
-Alongside with Chaloff was her junior partner Avram David, whose ritualistic mistreatment of St. Clair displayed classic patterns of cultic abuse.
+In his first year as a graduate student in the Harvard University Department of Music doctoral program, St. Clair was encouraged by a fellow student to consult the controversial Bostonian piano pedagogue Margaret Chaloff (1896-1977), a colorful dowager then in her late 70s, to learn her particular brand of "Russian School" piano technique, an approach which appealed also to jazz musicians such as Keith Jarrett, George Wein, Donald Rubinstein, and Herbie Hancock.
+Her teaching was frequently entangled with her metaphysical eccentricity and whims.
+She was fascinated with the occult and encouraged amongst some of her followers the development of esoteric practices (life readings, channeling, reincarnation, psychometry, palmistry, Tarot cards, etc.).
+This side of "Madame Chaloff," as she was called, fed into her mystique as a mercurial and often controlling guru.
+Her ill-suited successor as piano teacher and in league with Chaloff for many years was composer Avram David (1930-2004), whose psychological abuse of St. Clair, modeled after Chaloff, displayed classic patterns of cultic control.

 St. Clair made his debut as a composer with his performance of his avant-garde Piano Piece no. 1 at the Marlboro Music Festival in 1967 as an invitee of his teacher, Leon Kirchner; there he was encouraged by Director Rudolf Serkin to continue to pursue a career in composition.
 Serkin's laconic comment on St. Clair's Piano Piece No. 1, "It has line."
 Both Shure and Serkin discouraged St. Clair from pursuing a career as a concert pianist, though St. Clair occasionally performed his own piano compositions in concert.
 Although his student years were turbulent, he emerged as a successful composer of broad stylistic tastes.